Make a Natural Home Remedy to Fix Strained Vocal Cords Apple Cider Vinegar vs Onion Syrup vs Salt ... and 13 more

 The acidity will kill bacteria that infect the throat area.

-This old folk remedy is an effective cure for inflamed larynx.
+This old folk remedy is an effective cure for the inflamed larynx.
+The name might scare you, but this remedy actually tastes better than you might think.

-- 4Add 6 tablespoons of the syrup to warm water.
+- 5Add 6 tablespoons of the syrup to warm water.

 Method 3: Salt

 When combined with water, salt becomes an effective disinfectant and cleaner.
+Some people find gargling with salt intolerable, but for those who can tolerate it, salt is very effective in killing bacteria and healing vocal cords.
 Be careful not to swallow the salt.
-Many people cannot tolerate this solution because it makes them gag/sick.
-For those who can tolerate it, salt is very effective in killing bacteria and healing throat infections.
 To make a powerful gargle solution:

-- 2To reduce the unpleasant taste, add a drop of honey or lemon as sweetener.
+- 2To reduce the unpleasant taste, add a drop of honey or lemon as a sweetener.

 - 3Use the mixture to gargle several times during the day to reduce throat swelling or to loosen the mucus.